gdg-hudson-valley/gdg-hudson-valley/_featured_categories/general.md

 layout: list

 # The title of the category's page.
-title: Hydejack
+title: General

 # The name of the category, used in a post's front matter (e.g. category: <slug>).
-slug: hydejack
+slug: general

 # (Optional) Write a short (~150 characters) description of this featured category.
 description: >
-  This is a featured category, which have their own page.
+  This is a featured category (and has its own page).
-  Check out `_featured_categories/hydejack.md` to learn how to create your own.
+  Check out `_featured_categories/example.md` to edit details.

 # Setting `menu` will generate an entry in the sidebar for this category.
 # menu: true